 Truth is, manual transfers and backups can be time-consuming.
 So why not save yourself a few hours by automating the process via a syncing app and a customizable file transfer and backup manager like AnyTrans.

 AnyTrans, in essence, does the same thing as iTunes: it facilitates the download of media files to your Mac or device.
 But, in addition, the app’s layout lends itself to easy access to your files and the ability to choose which ones in particular you want to sync.
 So while it doesn’t let you buy new music, it gives you easy access to your iTunes library.

-In the midst of the iTunes phase-out, whether you’re scrambling to catch up with the latest iTunes update or looking for an iTunes alternative, AnyTrans can help you stay afloat while you decide which subscription service is right for you.
+In the midst of the iTunes phase-out, whether you’re scrambling to catch up with the latest iTunes update or looking for an iTunes alternative, AnyTrans and AnyDroid can help you stay afloat while you decide which subscription service is right for you.